hrakaroo/french-flash/README.md

 A Python tool that generates Anki flashcards for learning French vocabulary.
 Provide your English-French vocabulary pairs, and it generates audio pronunciation files and creates ready-to-import Anki decks.

+## 🤖 AI-Generated Project

+This project was built entirely by directing Claude through the development process. **100% of the code is AI-generated.** The project demonstrates how AI can be used as a development partner to create functional, well-documented tools.

+📖 For technical details and development context, see [CLAUDE.md](CLAUDE.md)

+## Two Modes of Operation

+This tool supports **two distinct modes**:

+1. **📄 CSV Mode** - Work with local CSV files for offline vocabulary management
+2. **☁️ Google Sheets Mode** - Edit vocabulary online and sync across devices

+Choose the mode that best fits your workflow!

 ## Features

 - 🔊 Generates audio pronunciation files using Google Text-to-Speech
 - 📇 Creates Anki flashcard decks (.apkg) ready to import
 - ✏️ Requires French translations to be provided for all entries
 - 🔀 Randomizes flashcard order each time you generate
-- ☁️ Google Sheets support - edit vocabulary lists online from anywhere!
-- ⚡ Intelligent caching - skips regenerating unchanged decks
+- ⚡ Intelligent caching for Google Sheets - skips regenerating unchanged decks

 ## Installation